willclo1/MOQ-Music-Streaming-App/README.md

 # Baylor Bear Radio

-A Rust-based music streaming server using Media over QUIC (MoQ), designed to broadcast audio like a radio station.

----

-## What is This?

-This project streams audio over QUIC using the MoQ protocol.
+This application streams audio over QUIC using the MoQ protocol.
 It mimics a radio station where clients can tune in and listen in real time.
 There is a version that runs in the command line as well as an unsynchronized version that runs over the web using web sockets.
-The ins
+It is built in rust and uses a publisher and subscriber model with a relay server to deliver live music to all users.

 ---